OlgaJ1989/taste-of-poland/README.md

       ![Menu](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/menu.PNG)

 * Gallery page
     * The Gallery located in gallery.html will provide the user with a collection of photographs showcasing some of the dishes served in the restaurant.
-Responsive design of the gallery means the images will still be viewed in a good resolution on a smaller screen.
+The responsive design of the gallery means the images will still be viewed in a good resolution on a smaller screen.

       ![Gallery](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/gallery.PNG)